Skip to content

 Frames

-A frame is a rectangle containing a bunch of events, optionally with a text naming it and a subtext for further explanation.
+A frame is a rectangle containing a section of the diagram, optionally with a text naming it and a subtext for further explanation.

 Nested Frames